-Clinical decisions in urologic oncology often hinge on medical images and the details contained in radiology reports.
-However, these radiology reports are intended for medical experts, and are notoriously difficult for patients to comprehend [1].
-A prostate MRI is primarily used for patients with previous negative prostate biopsies and rising serum PSA, or those on active surveillance [2].
-Prostate MRI images are confusing to interpret due to the multiple phases of study, common false positives, complex anatomy and limitations of currently used grading systems [2].
-Furthermore, the actual images are not routinely displayed to patients in a clinical setting.
-In an era where patient autonomy and shared decision making are paramount [3], how can patients be expected to make informed decisions based on information designed for medical experts?
+Clinical decisions in urological oncology often hinge on medical images and the details contained in radiology reports.
+However, these radiology reports are intended for medical experts, and are notoriously difficult for patients to comprehend.1 A prostate magnetic resonance imaging (MRI) is primarily used for patients with previous negative prostate biopsies and rising serum prostate-specific antigen (PSA), or those on active surveillance.2 Prostate MRI images are confusing to interpret due to the multiple phases of study, common false positives, complex anatomy, and limitations of currently used grading systems.2 Furthermore, the actual images are not routinely displayed to patients in a clinical setting.
+In an era where patient autonomy and shared decision-making are paramount,3 how can patients be expected to make informed decisions based on information designed for medical experts?
 Clinicians need a simplified yet thoughtful approach to communicate the imaging test results, their implications, and subsequent therapeutic options to patients.

-Targeted interventions to the patient experience have been associated with improved clinical safety and effectiveness [4].
-Recognizing this, and in consultation with 6000 patients, Ontario enacted the Patients First Act, 2016, with a primary goal of giving patients and caregivers stronger voices in the health care system [5].
-The aim is to improve education, information and transparency so that patients can make informed decisions about their health.
-As a first step, many hospitals are connecting patients to their medical results through web-based portals.
-This improves transparency but may actually harm patients if appropriate health literacy or understanding for interpreting the data is lacking [1].
-Furthermore, clinicians routinely help patients synthesize test results using various communication techniques, but when patients look at the results on their own prior to the clinical encounter, this support system is missed [6].
+Targeted interventions to the patient experience have been associated with improved clinical safety and effectiveness.4 Recognizing this, and in consultation with 6000 patients, Ontario enacted the Patients First Act, 2016, with a primary goal of giving patients and caregivers stronger voices in the healthcare system.5 The aim is to improve education, information, and transparency so that patients can make informed decisions about their health.
+As a first step, many hospitals are connecting patients to their medical results through webbased portals.
+This improves transparency but may actually harm patients if appropriate health literacy or understanding for interpreting the data is lacking.
+Furthermore, clinicians routinely help patients synthesize test results using various communication techniques, but when patients look at the results on their own prior to the clinical encounter, this support system is missed.
+6

 Several groups are exploring novel ways to enhance communication between clinicians and patients.
-In urologic oncology, patient-centered pathology reports in bladder cancer have been demonstrated to improve patient knowledge and patient-provider communication [7].
-Patient self-efficacy, a measure of patient perception regarding their own performance accomplishment, may also be bolstered by these types of reports [8].
-When patients are more confident in their role as decision makers and informed consumers they are likely to be more resilient as the course of their disease unfolds and more satisfied with care.
+In urological oncology, patient-centered pathology reports in bladder cancer have been demonstrated to improve patient knowledge and patient-provider communication.7 Patient self-efficacy, a measure of patient perception regarding their own performance accomplishment, may also be bolstered by these types of reports.8 When patients are more confident in their role as decision-makers and informed consumers, they are likely to be more resilient as the course of their disease unfolds and more satisfied with care.

-Unfortunately, while some adjunct glossaries are available to "translate" complex language found in radiology reports, translation may not be able to clarify reports enough for patients to be able to rely on them for decision making because, in addition to language, the picture itself has to be translated [9].
+Unfortunately, while some adjunct glossaries are available to "translate" complex language found in radiology reports, translation may not be able to clarify reports enough for patients to be able to rely on them for decision-making because, in addition to language, the picture itself has to be translated.
 The patient- and expert-guided development of a radiology report designed specifically for patients could transform very important and common clinical encounters by making patients more active participants in their own care.
-In this study we aimed to develop a prototype patient-centered radiology report (PACERR) for prostate MRI.
+In this study, we aimed to develop a prototype patient-centered radiology report (PACERR) for prostate MRI.